milenakowalska/flowers_classification_model/README.md

 ## 📊 Result

-All models (KNN, RF and SVM) achieved the accuracy of 96.7%.
+All models (KNN, RF, SVM and Naive Bayes) achieved the accuracy of 96.7%.

 ANOVA Test: All features produced very small p-values (< 0.001), indicating high statistical significance and strong relevance to the target variable.